M81 (Johannesburg): Route

 The M81 begins as Winnie Mandela Drive (formerly William Nicol Drive) just north of Craighall Park at the intersection with Jan Smuts Avenue (M27) (by the Hyde Park Corner Shopping Mall).
 It heads north, passing through the suburbs of Hyde Park, Sandhurst and Hurlingham.
 In Parkmore, the M75 Sandton Drive intercepts the route as a T-junction, the main route to Sandton City.
 Turning north-west, the route crosses the Braamfontein Spruit in Hurlingham Manor and is intersected at a T-junction with the westbound Republic Road (M13), the main road to Randburg.
 It turns north and passes through Sandton and into Bryanston.
-Here it crosses the major road junctions of Main (M71) and Grosvenor Roads (M64).
+Here it crosses the road junctions of Main Road (M71) and Grosvenor Road (M64).
 It continues north-westwards crossing Bryanston Drive (M74) and shortly reaches the N1 highway (Western Bypass) junction no. 95.
 Here, the M81 ends but Winnie Mandela Drive continues north-north-west as the R511.